webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Abomination.md

 ---
 aliases:
 - Abomination
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/5
 - Creature/Armor/2
 - Creature/Health/22
-title: Abomination
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Abomination
 An abomination is a hideous bestial humanoid covered with thickened plates of scarlet flesh.
 Their eyes shine with the stagnant glow of toxic waste dumps.
 Standing at least 7 feet (2 m) tall, abominations are drawn to movement.
 Always famished, they consume living prey in great tearing bites.